To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Only then can they be registered by the National Qualification Framework.

 This is just one example of the bureaucratic chores that now occupy academics’ days.
-It’s a reality that prompted me to edit a new book called Making Sense of Research (Van Schaik, Pretoria, 2018).
+Making Sense of Research (Van Schaik, Pretoria, 2018).
 It’s written by supervisors, deans, research coordinators and lecturers who offer suggestions about how students and academics can negotiate the reams of red tape that typify modern universities.

 Bureaucracy is necessary to manage large institutions.
 But it can also be alienating.
 It alienates the researcher from their field or discipline.
 It alienates those who are researched from those who conduct the research.
 And ultimately, it alienates both researchers and the researched from the academy.

 Take the example of student protests held under the banner of “fees must fall” between 2015 and 2017.
 Events unfolded on an hourly basis at breakneck speed.
 These deserved careful study and scrutiny by trained academics who knew what questions to ask and what information could be gleaned.
 But procedural knots meant it was impossible to secure ethical clearance, for instance, and this hampered knowledge production.